The Most Comfortable Sleeper Sofas, According To Reviewers

 Finally, the sofa comes with a removable and washable cotton top sheet that securely fits the bed, so you're ready for your first guest as soon as it's delivered.
 You can get this design in velvet, which is a charcoal black color, or in three linen-like materials: Parliament Stone, Leaside Driftwood, and Chelsea Pacific.

-Customize To Your Heart's Content: Arrighetto Sofa Bed Sleeper
+Customize To Your Heart's Content: Birch Lane 89" Rolled Arm Sofa Bed

-The Arrighetto sofa sleeper in white looks like it belongs in the perfect summer beach house, thanks to its overstuffed cushions and clean but traditional Bridgewater design.
-But in fact, you can customize this couch to match any type of house, thanks to its 131 upholstery options.
+The Birch Lane 89" Rolled Arm Sofa Bed in white looks like it belongs in the perfect summer beach house, thanks to its overstuffed cushions and clean but traditional Bridgewater design.
+But in fact, you can customize this couch to match any type of house, thanks to over 100 upholstery options.
 What a piece of furniture!
 Choose between subtle geometrics, bright floral prints, and virtually any color under the sun.
 Wayfair even lets you personalize your throw pillow fabric, plus you can request free swatch samples first to make sure it's the right pick for your living space.

 Complete with a queen-sized mattress (in your choice of DreamQuest coil or classic innerspring), reviewers say they're "to the moon" with this pick.
-"The sofa is well constructed, comfortable, and beautiful.
-And the mattress?
-It's described as "very comfortable, which usually isn’t true of sofa sleepers."
+"It looks very solid.
+Well made.
+Fabric of sofa is beautiful.
+Queen mattress is comfortable.
+Would recommend."

 You Don’t Have To Choose: Sandbacken Sleeper Sectional